DallasFerguson/Video-Game-Tracker/README.md

   Primary Data Source: IGDB API (for game details such as title, description, release date, genre, etc.).

   User-Generated Data: Reviews and ratings submitted by users.

-  Database: MongoDB will store user accounts, reviews, and ratings.